thatgirldorian/To-Do-List-App-with-JavaScript/README.md

 <h3>Function & Description:</h3>
 This is a to-do app I built for my friend to keep track of the things she needs to do.
 It's written in JavaScript, CSS and HTML code and allows her filter tasks by categories (all tasks, completed, unfinished).
 I also added some animation for when she deletes or crosses out finished tasks.

+I also coded it to save undeleted items to the local storage.
+So, if you refresh, the tasks are still there and once you delete a task, it does not reappear.

 <h3>Technology Used:</h3>